O2 Academy Birmingham

 The Mailbox car park (600 metres away) has 16 accessible spaces and the NCP Cark Park, Horesefair, which is just a few metres away, has two.
 Standard car park tariffs apply and a blue badge (if you have one) should be displayed.

 Look out for bike racks in local streets if pedal power’s your thing.
-The Mailbox has a secure bicycle lock up point, just 600 metres away.
+The Mailbox has a free bicycle lock up point, just 600 metres away.

 Venue opening times